kcsuraj/aws-cognito-amplify/README.md

 We are using aws amplify package provided by Amazon for developing authentication workflow in the frontend.
 It is a JavaScript library for frontend and mobile developers building cloud-enabled applications.

+**Note**: We are using [@aws-amplify/ui-react](https://www.npmjs.com/package/@aws-amplify/ui-react).
+There is a a different library [aws-amplify-react](https://www.npmjs.com/package/aws-amplify-react) which is considered legacy by AWS.

 ### Development

 **Enivronment variables**